KaiPrince/ASL-Dictionary/backend/readme.md

 - Fix Videos not converting or generating thumbnails.
 - Write command to optimize and generate thumbnails for all existing videos
 - Add task to convert video in background.
+- Rename file on save to the alt_text name